 There are many additional terms that have been coined for rhinoplasty, but the main objective of any nose surgery is to have a nose that you find attractive, with breathing functioning as well as or better than before surgery.
 Doctors with Ear, Nose and Throat (ENT) training have specialized knowledge of both the function and appearance of the nose.
+Doctors who are board certified in Facial Plastic Surgery are ENT’s who have additional training in the more complex functional and cosmetic aspects of the nose.
 About ten percent of rhinoplasties will eventually require a revision.
 The best chance for patient satisfaction with both breathing and appearance is during the primary rhinoplasty.

 What are the risk of rhinoplasty?